angeleah/webrickroll/README.md

 Webrickroll
 ===========
-A Rails Engine packaged as a gem that will highjack every request and Rick roll you.
+A Rails Engine packaged as a gem that will highjack every request and Rickroll you.

-When I first started using rails, every time webrick was mentioned or I booted it up, I thought "web rick roll" and dreamed of being able to Rick roll people when they started their server.
+When I first started using rails, every time webrick was mentioned or I booted it up, I thought "web rick roll" and dreamed of being able to Rickroll people when they started their server.
 Finally, here it is.
-Although it started with wanting to work with webrick, this is server independent.
+Although it started with wanting to work with webrick, this gem is server independent.
 Special thanks to [Doug Bradbury](https://github.com/dougbradbury) for helping me get started and to [Dayton Nolan](https://github.com/daytonn) for his googling skills.
 Enjoy.
 I know I will.
 You've just been Webrickrolled.

 GETTING STARTED
 ---------------